Delfina Gómez Álvarez: 2018 senatorial bid

 After the gubernatorial campaign concluded, Gómez returned to the Chamber of Deputies in early October 2017 and took back the seat from her alternate, Magdalena Moreno Vega, who had served eight months in the post.
 Within a month, however, she was named as the party's state coordinator, putting her on track to be a Senate candidate in 2018.
 In February 2018, Gómez and Higinio Martínez Miranda—who had kickstarted Gómez's political career in 2012 and had since been re-elected as mayor of Texcoco—were announced as the Juntos Haremos Historia coalition's Senate candidates for the State of Mexico in the 2018 election.
-Despite winning on election day, Gómez may not remain long in the Senate, as according to party sources, she has been identified by President-elect López Obrador to become part of the incoming federal government; she would be replaced by her alternate, Martha Guerrero.
+Despite winning on election day, Gómez did not remain long in the Senate, as according to party sources, she had been identified by President-elect López Obrador to become part of the incoming federal government; she would be replaced by her alternate, Martha Guerrero.